 World Food Day is celebrated every year on 16 October to commemorate the founding of the Food and Agriculture Organization of the United Nations in 1945.
 The aim of World Food Day is to heighten public awareness of the plight of the world's hungry and malnourished and to encourage people worldwide to take action against hunger.

-In 2010 it is estimated that there are 1.02 billion hungry people (15 percent of the estimated world population of 6.8 billion).
+In 2010 it was estimated that there are 1.02 billion hungry people (15 percent of the estimated world population of 6.8 billion).
 Food production will have to increase by 70 percent to feed the estimated world population of nine billion people by 2050.

 The world represented as a village of 100 people: